 What Happens If I Only File One Of My Two W2s

-Explaining What Happens If I am a Dependent Filing Taxes and Only File One of 2 W2s
+Explaining What Happens If I'm a Dependent Filing Taxes and Only File 1 of 2 W2s

 None of your income goes unseen, which means filing only one W2 can impact your standing with the IRS.